 Kagizen Yoshifusa is a long-established sweet shop in Kyoto making Kyogashi (Kyoto sweets).
 The interior is furnished with old style furniture and wood panels –

 There is also a cafe located at the Gion branch offering a simple menu consisting of Matcha, mochi, Japanese cake, and their house specialty “Kuzukiri” which is noodles made from kudzu starch served with a brown sugar syrup.

 Pontoiru is a modern Kyoto fusion pasta restaurant located on the 11th floor of The Cube shopping mall at the Kyoto station.

 The menu is seasonal and English menu is available.
-They have a special set menu where you can have 2 different pasta (obviously at a smaller amount each), a drink and a dessert for 1340yen.
+There is a special set menu where you can have two different pasta (obviously at a smaller amount each), a drink and a dessert for 1340yen.
 I ordered the Pollock roe & shrimp with cream sauce pasta, duck pasta with cream sauce, matcha latte, and pudding with taro ice cream.
 My sister decided to go with the a la carte menu and ordered the oyster with leek and scallion pasta in ginger butter sauce.
-The pasta were all delicious, each with its own unique Japanese flavor.
+The pasta were all delicious, each with its unique Japanese flavor.
 The ingredients were very fresh.

 If you want to taste something a little different from the traditional Japanese dishes, this is a good alternative.